Fun With Very Large Numbers: Introduction

 and

-Both sums equal $\pi/2 - 1/2$; both integrals equal $\pi/2$; see \cite{BBB}.
+Both sums equal $\pi/2 - 1/2$.
+Both integrals equal $\pi/2$; see \cite{BBB}.

-David and Jon Borwein and Bernard Mares \cite{BBM} showed how to evaluate certain integrals involving products of sinc functions.
-A more recent paper \cite{BBB} shows a connection between sums and integrals of products of sinc functions.
+David and Jon Borwein and Bernard Mares \cite{BBM} showed how to evaluate certain integrals involving products of $\sinc$ functions.
+See also \cite{BorBor} for a more convenient formula that is often useful.
+A more recent paper \cite{BBB} shows a connection between sums and integrals of products of $\sinc$ functions.
 That paper explains the curious identities above, and further explains why the integrals are $1/2$ more than the sums.

-Let $N > 0$ and $a_0$, $a_1$, $a_2, \ldots$ be positive numbers.
+Let $N > 0$ and $a_0$, $a_1$, $a_2, \ldots$ be $N+1$ positive numbers.
 Theorem 1 of \cite{BBB} states, in part, that

 provided that

 If $N = 0$, the condition required for equality in \eqref{E:eqn1} is simply that $a_0 < 2 \pi$.